Become a teacher in a rural NH school in 15 months.

-Tom is the Director of Pedagogy and Clinical Experience, he assists in: (1) the selection of residents, (2) guides and supervises clinical experiences, (3) coordinates selection of residency schools, (4) coordinates selection and training of teaching mentors, supervisors, and course instructors, and (4) oversees curriculum design and development and teaching the yearlong residency seminar.
-Tom served as a resident supervisor up in the North Country from 2017 to 2020 and this year continues as Faculty-in-Residence up in the North Country, serving as the on-site supervisor and advisor for this first TRRE cohort.
-In this role, he will be visiting the residents and mentors in their classrooms on a weekly basis and teaching the yearlong residency seminar.
-He will be living in Randolph 3-4 days each week to facilitate accessibility and travel to residency partner schools, as well as outreach to other districts as TRRE faculty and staff continue to grow the program.
+As the Director of Pedagogy and Clinical Experience, Tom assists in: (1) the selection of residents, (2) guides and supervises clinical experiences, (3) coordinates selection of residency schools, (4) coordinates selection and training of teaching mentors, supervisors, and course instructors, and (4) oversees curriculum design and development and teaching the yearlong residency seminar.
+Tom served as a resident supervisor up in the North Country from 2017 to 2020 and this year continues as Faculty-in-Residence up in the North Country as an on-site induction mentor and advisor for TRRE Cohort 4 graduates.
+In this role, he will be visiting the residents in their classrooms on a regular basis as an advisor.

 Allie Tompkins, Graduate Assistant

 Allie started the Ph.D. in Education with a focus on the Children and Youth in Communities in Fall 2019.
 Originally from Derry New Hampshire, Allie has most recently worked supervising teachers and paraprofessionals at a center for students with autism in a public school in Abu Dhabi, U.A.E.
 She is interested in researching the links between community and school support systems for students with autism and their families.
 Allie works with Bryan Mascio, TRRE Lakes Region Faculty in Residence, to facilitate conversations about Social Emotional Learning and ways to incorporate it into the TRRE curriculum.
 Allie will continue the social emotional learning conversations with TRRE school partners during the 2021-2022 year as program coordinator of the Collaborative for Equitable and Inclusive Practices in Schools in collaboration with Bryan Mascio.

 - College of Liberal Arts

 - Joan and James Leitzel Center